shigeyukey/shige-addons-wiki/src/KanjiVocab.md

 ### Quick Start

 1. Add fields to your kanji deck, named "KanjiVocabQuestion", "KanjiVocabAnswer" and "KanjiVocabExtra".
 2. Edit the card template.
 Add "KanjiVocabQuestion" to the front of the card, and the other two to the back of the card.
 They contain furigana, so use {{furigana:KanjiVocabQuestion}} etc.
+3. Restart Anki after installing the addon, and "KanjiVocab..." should appear on the Tools menu.
+This opens a dialog with the various options.

 ### Notes :
 1. If you are concerned make a backup of your decks before using the add-on.